DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 * For-Sight hotel booking data, including information on the number of nights or rooms booked across four major hotels in Edinburgh

-These data sources were merged with the HES visitor data by date, (and where applicable) country and site.
+These datasets were merged with the HES visitor data by date, (and where applicable) country and site.
 It was difficult to find datasets covering large intervals of time - hence it was often the case that with every successive data merge, the interval covered would get narrower...
 So to reduce the chance of overfitting, only one measure per data source was retained for modelling purposes.
-Variables selected via exploratory factor analysis (EFA) and fitting a single factor per data source in order to identify the variable that loaded onto it the highest.
+Variables were selected via exploratory factor analysis (EFA) and by fitting a single factor per data source in order to identify the variable that loaded onto it the highest.

 So can these extra predictors explain anything above and beyond the previous, simpler model?
 Let's have a look at the final `gamm` model, which had the following form: